Resources

 • Savings plans

-Savings plans are life insurance policies that provide both insurance coverage and savings components.
-The premiums paid towards the policy are divided into two parts, a portion for the life insurance coverage and the remaining portion for investment in various financial instruments, such as stocks, bonds, or mutual funds.
+• The remaining portion is for investment in various financial instruments, such as stocks, bonds, or mutual funds.
 The savings component builds over time, providing a lump sum payment at maturity or as per the policy terms.

-Savings plans can be a good option for parents who want to save for their children's future while also providing life insurance coverage.
+Savings plans can be a good option for parents who want to save for their children's future while providing life insurance coverage.
 However, the returns on the investment component may vary depending on the market performance, and the policy may have a lock-in period, which can limit the liquidity of the investment.

 Table of comparison between various insurance plans and Children’s Term Rider